Cornell-PoBE/site/_posts/2017-05-16-tiers-layers-and-frameworks.md

 # Introduction

-This week we will talk briefly about the different possible tiers of a backend stack, different layers that might exist in a complex backend system, and various frameworks / languages you can use to write different layers of a backend stack in.
+This week, we will talk about tier-separation in a backend stack and different languages that you might write backend in.
 This week is heavily driven by outside resources, so this write-up will be shorter but will contain ample references to some of our favorite online resources to gain more information about the topics introduced.

 # What is a Tier?